simonhw/campsite-bookings/README.md

 - Done
 - Future Features

 The Epics and labels discussed above were used in conjunction with the board and allowed the developer to manage their time well during development.
 Below is a screenshot of the final state of the kanban board.
+The project can be viewed on the [GitHub Projects](https://github.com/users/simonhw/projects/3/) page.

 ![Image of Kanban Board](static/images/readme/kanban-final.png)